The Dayton Region Offers a Quality of Life That Blends the Best of Big-City Amenities With a Small-Town Feel

 Dayton’s thriving LGBTQ community features the award-winning drag troupe Rubi Girls, which has been performing to sold-out audiences since the 1980s and a biennial event, Masquerade, which raises awareness and critical funds for HIV/AIDS medical care provided by Dayton’s Equitas Health.

 Catholic Social Services offers workforce training for refugees, and Welcome Dayton has created a supportive network of services to ease refugees’ transitions into the community.

-The Dayton Region has hundreds of affordable communities, ranging from vibrant downtown spaces to quiet country retreats, and everything in between.
-With the entire 12-county region accessible within an hour’s drive and the average commute time about 20 minutes, our residents can pick among urban, suburban and rural communities without sacrificing their free time to their commute.
+Dayton may be known as the Birthplace of Aviation, but it is also a great place to put down some roots.
+The Region has hundreds of affordable communities, ranging from downtown dwellings to family-friendly suburbs, and everything in between.
+With the entire county region accessible within an hour’s drive and the average commute time about 20 minutes, our residents can pick among urban, suburban and rural communities without sacrificing their free time to their commute.

-The average housing price is $124,000 for Montgomery County, and the cost of living is 11 points below the U.S. average.
+The average housing price is $124,000 for Montgomery County, and the cost of living is more than 10 points below the U.S. average.
 The region is home to some of the best school districts in the state, with unique partnerships formed such as the Dayton Region STEM School and the Dayton Early College Academy.

 The Wright Stepp program increases the number of students from Dayton Public Schools and the Springfield City schools who graduate from high school with adequate academic preparation to earn a bachelor’s degree in Science, Technology, Engineering and Mathematics (STEM).
-The Dayton Region has earned many accolades for affordability, especially for engineers and other STEM professionals, and new college graduates.
+Forbes ranked Dayton a Top 10 STEM community with the fourth-largest concentration of engineers per capita.